aknorw/boilerplate/README.md

 Container and Presentational components are separated into separate, top-level folders in the `src` folder; with each component getting its own folder.

+These component folders could even potentially contain sub-component folders organized the same way if those sub-components:
+* are directly related to or composed by the main component
+* are not used elsewhere

 ````
 src/
   components/